amitfts/mis/docs/custom.md

 ### Email in queue

-Emails sent from Syntara are automatically send in a queue.
+Emails sent from Mis are automatically send in a queue.
 For better performance you need to config a queue component in your application : http://laravel.com/docs/queues

 ### Email view